dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/switch-based.rst

     racadm set iDRAC.IPMILan.Enable 1
     racadm get iDRAC.IPMILan

-* BMC NICs should have a static IP assigned or be configured in DHCP mode.

 * BMC credentials should be the same across all servers and provided as input to Omnia.

 * Target servers should be configured to boot in PXE mode with appropriate NIC as the first boot device.